 The maps are available from Cafe Yolanda at Cruz de Tejeda, opposite the Parador

-The maps are now available at the Rural Hotel Fonda de la Tea in Tejeda, this hotel is near the Church.
+The maps are now available at the Rural Hotel Fonda de la Tea in Tejeda, this hotel is in the town centre, near the Church.
 Restaurant Cueva de la Tea also stocks the maps, this restaurant is near the Spar supermarket.

 The maps are also now for sale at the Petrol Station in Fataga on the GC 60

 In Puerto Rico the maps can be purchased from the offices of: